nextmunich/NMViewController/README.markdown

 # NMTabBarController

 A re-implementation of a UITabBarController which allows for a custom look and feel of the tab bar.
-It comes with a default implementation of NMTabBar that provides the iOS default look and feel.
-Take a look at the implementation of NMUITabBar to see how you can implement your own NMTabBar subclass.
+It comes with a default implementation of NMTabBar called NMUITabBar that provides the iOS default look and feel.

+The architectural decision behind NMTabBarController was to free the implementation from an object like UITabBarItem.
+Without the contraints of the data that can be communicated using UITabBarItem, an NMTabBar hosted by NMTabBarController can display its tabs in whichever way it chooses.
+Here are some examples of how it can be
+implemented:

+1. NMUITabBar just reuses UITabBar and UITabBarItems to implement the look and feel of the tab bar.
+2. SwitchTabBar makes the assumption that exactly two UIViewControllers will be added to the NMTabBarController and allows switching between the two.
+3. An implementation could make use of a different property defined on your custom UIViewControllers and will use that property for configuring the look of the items on the tab bar.
+4. An implementation could use the data stored in UITabBarItem and display it in a completely different fashion.

+... the sky's the limit!

+One feature explicitly not implemented is customization of the NMTabBarController's tabs.
+We've never had the necessity to make use of that feature - therefore it's not available.

+NMTabBarController explicitly handles NMTabBars of different heights, correctly resizing the content area as necessary.
+When adding your UIViewControllers' views to its content area, it sets their respective view's autoresizingMask so that it fills the content area whenever it's resized (eg. during a rotation).

+Check out the sample targets NMUITabBar and SwitchTabBar to see two completely different tab bar implementations in action.
+Rotate the device to see the hosted UIViewController's autoresize to the new orientation.

 # Future